When is The Mandalorian Star Wars TV series released on Disney+ in the UK?

 And there’s additionally this tease of droid R5-D4, the bot that appeared (albeit very briefly) in A New Hope.

-In the meantime,Taika Waititi has steered that the present will really feel just like the traditional Star Wars movies.
+In the meantime,Taika Waititi has advised that the present will really feel just like the traditional Star Wars movies.

 Add Comment